Third Offense DUI Lawyer in Murrieta & Temecula

 You can obtain a restricted license after 18 months with the installation of an ignition interlock device (breathalzyer) in your car.

 With respect to the court battle, if you're convicted of a third offense DUI, the court will order the DMV to suspend your license, regardless of whether or not you won your DMV Hearing.
-So, you've got to win on both sides.
+You've got to win on both sides.

 What is the Punishment for a Third Offense DUI?